ZiyueWang25/ActivePortfolioManagement_Notes/Notes/Ch3 Risk.md

       2. downside risk is the square root of the semivariance
          1. statistical properties are not well known
          2. it is computationally challenging for large portfolio construction problems
-         3. Aggregating semivariance from assets to portfolios is extremely difficult to do well
+         3. **Aggregating semivariance from assets to portfolios** is extremely difficult to do well
          4. when the investment returns are reasonably symmetric, the downside risk are simply proportional to std or variance and so contain no additional information.
          5. When the return is not symmetric, it is hard to forecast downside risk.
 Return asymmetries are not stable over time and difficult to predict.
 Realzied downside risk may not be a good forecast of future downside risk.
-         6. we estimate it only half of the data, so we lose statistical accuracy.
-This problem is accentuated for target semivariance,
+         6. **we estimate it only half of the data, so we lose statistical accuracy.** This problem is accentuated for target semivariance,
-7. _Shortfall probability_: closely relateed to an intuitive conception of what risk is.
+7. _Shortfall probability_: closely related to an intuitive conception of what risk is.
 It is the probability that the return will lie below some target amount.
    1. Pros: intuitive
    2. Cons:
       1. ambiguity, poor statistical understanding, difficulty of forecasting, and dependence on individual investor preferences.